 (2015 | Biography/History | 120 min.)

-Friday, October 13 | 7 PM | $15
+Friday, October 13 | 7 PM | $15 ($10 for Students)

-This screening is presented in conjunction with ODD BEAUTY: The Techno-Eccentric World of Steampunk, Curated by Art Donovan.
+Presented in conjunction with ODD BEAUTY: The Techno-Eccentric World of Steampunk, Curated by Art Donovan.

 Expanding the field of visual tropes, methods and materials, the 23 female artists on view will offer an artistic spectrum that ranges from the sublime to the utilitarian, from expressionism to precision, and from humor to drama.
 Curated by Janet Goleas.